pjanec/dirigent/README.md

  `--CLIPort 5050` ... what TPC port to run the Command Line Interface server on

  `--tickPeriod 500` ...
-Period in milliseconds of themain loop of incoming command broadcasting to clients, plan processing etc.
+Period in milliseconds of the main loop of incoming command broadcasting to clients, plan processing etc.

  `--CLITickPeriod 50` ...
 Period in milliseconds of processing the CLI server requests.
 Should be a fraction of the `tickPeriod`.
 If larger than `tickPeriod`, one CLI server tick per main loop will be executed.